Abt’s Evaluations of Compass Working Capital’s Innovative Family Self-Sufficiency (FSS) Program

 - A public-private partnership model, supported by philanthropy in addition to funds from partner agencies and HUD.

 Using a range of quantitative and qualitative methods, Abt conducted a series of evaluations to assess the impacts of Compass FSS and to help inform the program’s approach.
 Abt’s quasi-experimental evaluations have found the program leads to growth in annual earned income and reductions in public benefits receipt.
-We have also found improvement in credit and debt outcomes relative to benchmarks.
+We also conducted two studies and found improvement in credit and debt outcomes relative to benchmarks.
 Two cost-benefit analyses found the program to be cost-effective.

 Abt has conducted a series of evaluations of Compass FSS programs: